 Practice associating the letter with shape and sound.

-Recalling the letters shape and sound.
+Recalling the shape and sound of the letters.

 You want to make sure your kiddo has mastered 1 and 2 before getting them to recall.
 They can’t tell you what a letter is if you haven’t shared it with them first!
 Remember that every kid is different.
 Some will learn super fast and others will need more practice.
 This is why I have compiled so many different ways for you to introduce and practice the letters!
 Fun Ways to teach the alphabet to kids.